Introduction

 ./build.sh lunch - Select a board to build

-./build.sh [board] - Build [board] directly, supported boards asfollows:
+./build.sh [board] - Build [board] directly, supported boards as follows:

 Listed at the bottom is the list of currently supported target versions.